schollz/goagrep/README.md

 ![Big Fuzz Mascot](http://ecx.images-amazon.com/images/I/417W-2NwzpL._SX355_.jpg)

-I've written several apps that allow users to search a database for music artists, or book titles, or other lists of words.
-To make my life easy, I often use make the searched word a primary key in the database.
-However, this assumes (incorrectly) that a user spells their search word correctly and exactly how I have it in my database.
-To overcome this I wrote this [fuzzy string matching](https://en.wikipedia.org/wiki/Approximate_string_matching) program that simply takes any string, mispelled or not, and matches to one in my key list.
+There are situations where you want to take the user's input and match a primary key in a database (for example, I ran into this in my web apps for finding [music artists](http://www.musicsuggestions.ninja/), and [book titles](http://booksuggestions.ninja/)).
+But, immediately a problem is introduced: *what happens if the user spells the primary key incorrectly?* This [fuzzy string matching](https://en.wikipedia.org/wiki/Approximate_string_matching) program solves this problem - it takes any string, misspelled or not, and matches to one a specified key list.

 # Benchmark
 Benchmarking using the 1000-word `testlist`, run with `go test -bench=.` using Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz.
 The Python benchmark was run using the same words and the same subset length. `agrep` was benchmarked using [perf](http://askubuntu.com/questions/50145/how-to-install-perf-monitoring-tool/306683): `perf stat -r 500 -d agrep -By "heroint" testlist`.